GitThisJoel/efficient-c/instud/README.md

 33. What does internal linkage mean?

 > A function with internal linkage, i.e. declared with static.
+>
+> A translation unit refers to an implementation `(.c/.cpp)` file and all header `(.h/.hpp)` files it includes.
+> If an object or function inside such a translation unit has internal linkage, then that specific symbol is only visible to the linker within that translation unit.

 34. What does the operator `~` do?